getlantern/lantern-roadmap/roadmap.md

 ### Medium term (3 - 9 months)

+**[Interoperable Transports](items/transports.md)** - Tor has a pluggable transports API, but the core transports can work just as well with Lantern.
+We need to incorporate more and build a joint community around transports.

+**[Extended Gui for Admin Stats](items/admin-gui.md)** - Extend the prototype of a stats GUI to a dashboard view to get a real time and cumulative view of Lantern network growth.

 **[Enable user set up of Fallbacks](items/user-fallbacks.md)** - Many users have access to machines that can be on 24/7 and serve as fallbacks.
 But we need to make it easier for them to set up and have a fallback that is not controlled by Brave New Software.